 Queensland saw a number of advocacy groups for people with disability launched from Brisbane in the 1980's.
 Greater Achievement for Disadvantaged People began in 1984 after a number of people with disability living in a large institution wanted to learn how to advocate for themselves.
 At the same time, Self-Advocacy Support Services (which later became Speaking Up For You) was set up to address the concerns of people with disability within the Catholic Social Welfare Services (The Wheels of Self-Advocacy in Australia, 1988, p8).

 Advocacy groups were established in Northern Queensland with the setting up of the Townsville branch of Queensland Parents of People with Disability in 1984 (SEARCH Workshop, 1987).
 Three years later, people with disability in Townsville began to organise themselves to form IATI.

 As IATI's Mission Statement and Policy Kit explains, "In late 1987, a group of people with disability in Townsville met to talk about setting up an advocacy group.
 One of the main priorities set down at that first meeting was that people with disability would own, and be responsible for, the development of an independent (advocacy) group.
 We felt that this was our right."
 (A Kit From IATI, 1990).

 A Commitment to Empowerment

-As the above statement demonstrates, IAT began with a very clear commitment to the empowerment of people with disability through their ownership of the Organisation.
-While the assistance provided by others who have acted as resource persons is acknowledged IAT placed the emphasis from the beginning on people with disability organising themselves to advocate for their rights.
+As the above statement demonstrates, IATI began with a very clear commitment to the empowerment of people with disability through their ownership of the Organisation.
+While the assistance provided by others who have acted as resource persons is acknowledged IATI placed the emphasis from the beginning on people with disability organising themselves to advocate for their rights.

 From the initial meetings of interested people in 1987, a public meeting was organised to investigate the level of support for the concept of a rights and resource office for people with disability within the wider community.